-Risks Pertaining to Intellectual Property and Potential Disputes with Licensors Thereof
+Risks Related to Intellectual Property and Potential Disputes with Licensors Thereof

-- If we are unable to maintain sufficient patent protection for our technology and products, our competitors could develop and commercialize products similar or identical to ours, impairing our ability to successfully commercialize potential products. - We or our licensors may be subject to costly and time-consuming litigation for infringement of third-party intellectual property rights or to enforce our or our licensors' patents. - · Any dispute with our licensors may affect our ability to develop or commercialize our product candidates.
+- If we are unable to obtain or maintain sufficient patent protection for our technology and products, our competitors could develop and commercialize products similar or identical to ours, impairing our ability to successfully commercialize, market and sell UNLOXCYT or potential products. - We or our licensors may be subject to costly and time-consuming litigation for infringement of third-party intellectual property rights or to enforce our or our licensors' patents. - Any dispute with our licensors may affect our ability to develop or commercialize UNLOXCYT or our product candidates.

-Risks Relating to Our Platform and Data
+Risks Related to Our Platform and Data